 If you need to make a P60 change for any reason, give your employee a new P60 marked “replacement” (which can be paper or electronic) or a letter confirming the change.

-Need help with P60s, or any aspect of business accounting?
+Need help with a P60 explanation, or any aspect of business accounting?
 The experts at Pearl Lemon Accounting can help.
-Get in touch today to discuss your accounting needs.
+Get in touch today to discuss your accounting needs. ta